Available: defineTable() v1.163.0

 users_table

-that has username and name as its field columns and enrich rows with orgId=1 fromorganization_table
+that has the fields username and name and enriches rows with orgId=1 fromorganization_table

 - logscale